Linda Richards: Career

 Upon graduating one year later, she moved to New York City, where she was hired as a night supervisor at Bellevue Hospital Center.
 While working there, she created a system for keeping individual records for each patient, which was to be widely adopted both in the United States and in the United Kingdom.
 Aware of how little she still knew as a nurse, Linda began her quest to acquire more knowledge and then pass this on to others by establishing high quality nurse training schools.

-Returning to Boston in 1874, she was named superintendent of the Boston Training School for nurses.
+Returning to Boston in 1874, she was named superintendent of the Boston Training School for Nurses (now, Massachusetts General Hospital School of Nursing).
 Though the school's training program was only a year old at the time, it was under threat of closure due to poor management.
 Richards, however, improved the program to such an extent that it was soon regarded as one of the best of its kind in the country.

 In an effort to upgrade her skills, Richards took an intensive, seven-month nurse training program in England in 1877.
 She trained under Florence Nightingale (who set up a training school for nurses) and was a resident visitor at St Thomas' Hospital and King's College Hospital in London, and the Royal Infirmary of Edinburgh.
 On her return to the United States with Nightingale's warmest wishes, Richards pioneered the founding and superintending of nursing training schools across the nation.

 In 1885 she helped to establish Japan's first nurses-training program.
 She supervised the school at the Doshisha Hospital in Kyoto for five years.
 When she returned to the United States in 1890, she worked as a nurse for another twenty years while helping to establish special institutions for those with mental illnesses, and created the first system for keeping individual medical records for hospitalized patients.
 She was elected as the first president of the American Society of Superintendents of Training Schools, and served as head of the Philadelphia Visiting Nurses Society.
 She retired from nursing in 1911, at the age of seventy.

 She wrote a book about her experiences, Reminiscences of Linda Richards (1911) which has been republished in 2006 as America's First Trained Nurse.
 Richards suffered a severe stroke in 1923, and was hospitalized until her death on April 16, 1930.
 Richards was inducted into the National Women's Hall of Fame in 1994.
 She is mentioned in connection with Mass.
 General Hospital on the Boston Women's Heritage Trail.

 Later scholarship has revealed that Harriet Newton Philips may have completed her nursing training prior to Richards, which would make Phillips the first trained nurse in the United States.